KyeongsupChoi/TensorFloom/README.md

 ## 📚 Libraries Used

-- ✅ `Django` - Basic Web Framework and MVT design pattern
+- ✅ `Tensorflow` - Basic Web Framework and MVT design pattern
-- ✅ `ReportLab` - Exporting in PDF format
+- ✅ `Flask` - Exporting in PDF format
+- ✅ `OpenCV` Exporting in DOCX format for Word and Google Docs
+- ✅ `Pandas` Exporting in DOCX format for Word and Google Docs
-- ✅ `Docx` Exporting in DOCX format for Word and Google Docs
+- ✅ `Numpy` Exporting in DOCX format for Word and Google Docs

 ## 🤖 텐서프룸